hotrodorm/hotrod/hotrod-project/docs/docs-4/guides/hello-nitro-graph.md

 ### Prepare the Runtime Properties File

 The runtime properties are used when running the application.
-Create the file `application.properties` as:
+Create the file `./application.properties` as:

 ```properties
 # General configuration of the app